bahaidev/textbrowser/README.md

 1. Add link color (browse.php and browse9.php) as option to advanced formatting
 1. Sort file selection listing per locale?
 1. Node.js synchronization of locale files?
-1. Might support arbitary JSON and JSON Reference querying (if files.json configured to indicate a wildcard or something)
+1. Might support arbitrary JSON and JSON Reference querying (if files.json configured to indicate a wildcard or something)
 1. Update "about" text in locales and utilize on popup or something?
 1. Assistant file (for translating; needs server for password)
 1. Add tooltips and table summaries, etc. back (see locale file for these and reapply any other unused)